srikumarks/df/README.md

 1. [dmath.hs](https://github.com/srikumarks/df/blob/master/dmath.hs) - Differentiable functions
 2. [dual.hs](https://github.com/srikumarks/df/blob/master/dual.hs) - Dual numbers
 3. [taylor.hs](https://github.com/srikumarks/df/blob/master/taylor.hs) - Taylor numbers.
-Not exactly a known term, but this is definition using which all derivatives at a point for a given function can be calculated .. meaning we can produce arbitrary Taylor series approximations using this approach and hence I'm calling these "Taylor numbers".
+Not exactly a known term, but this is a  definition using which all derivatives at a point for a given function can be calculated .. meaning we can produce arbitrary Taylor series approximations using this approach and hence I'm calling these "Taylor numbers".
 4. [taylorz.hs](https://github.com/srikumarks/df/blob/master/taylorz.hs) - Same as `taylor.hs` above, but with special support for zero to prune the expression tree.
 5. [dvmath.hs](https://github.com/srikumarks/df/blob/master/dvmath.hs) - Applying the approach of `dmath.hs` but for functions of vectors, tensors and such higher ranked objects.
 This introduces more operations such as inner/outer products, convolutions, slices, etc. .. compared to the usual number protocol.